anchetadev/PWA-IndexedDB-Guide/quickStartIndexedDB/readme.md

   }
 }
 ```
-## Creating data (here is the C part of 'CRUD'!)
+## Creating data
+> ❗Here is the C part of 'CRUD'!

-Click listener for the submit button to create a new task
+Click listener for the submit button to create a new task.
 ```js
 $("#newTask").click(function(){
   // console.log($("#taskName").val())